-Any ROM Table must implement a set of Component and Peripheral ID Registers, that start at offset 0xF00 in the ROM Table.
+Any ROM Table must implement a set of Component and Peripheral ID Registers, that start at offset 0xFD0 in the ROM Table.
 PIDR0-PIDR7, Peripheral Identification Registers on page B2-40 in Chapter B2 CoreSight programmers' model describes these registers.
 This section only describes particular features of the registers when they relate to a ROM Table.

-D5.3.1 Identifying the debug SoC or platform
+D5.3.1 Identifying the debug SoC, system, or subsystem